YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 $$
 </details>

 Maximizing $C^n_N$ is thus equivalent to maximizing $S$.
+This will give us the most probable particle configurations within the box associated to the most probable $n_i$ combinations amongst the $N$ possible macrostates.
+As all this is very abstract, let us rephrase again exactly what we are doing here.
+You are having a gas and say that you are measuring one way or another that its mean energy is $\langle E\rangle$.
+Then you are thinking of the gas as made of particles, and you consider what are the most probable ways that these particles are arranged within the box.
+Particle configurations are classified by their energy $E_i$ and a number of corresponding configurations $n_i$ leading to this energy.
+If you could know it perfectly, the probability $p_i$ for the microstate of your particle box to be associate with the exact energy $E_i$ can be found by maximizing the entropy.

-We will now do this maximization using the so-called *Lagrange multipliers* and asking for the following constraints:
+We will now do the entropy maximization using the so-called *Lagrange multipliers* and asking for the following constraints:

 $$
 \begin{cases}